miyamuko/xl-alexandria/reference/xl-alexandria.md

 ### Macro: <a name="macro-unwind-protect-case"><em>unwind-protect-case</em></a> <i>(&optional `ABORT-FLAG`) `PROTECTED-FORM` &body `CLAUSES`</i>

-Like CL:`UNWIND-PROTECT`, but you can specify the circumstances that the cleanup `CLAUSES` are run.
+Like `UNWIND-PROTECT`, but you can specify the circumstances that the cleanup `CLAUSES` are run.